BAkinmarin/the-cleaning-hack-calculator/README.md

 |User tried to enter a special character|Pass|

 > Enter Property Details
-Error Msg: You must provide number of rooms.
-Please enter 0 if not applicable.
+Error Msg: Invalid Data: You entered 'x'.
+Enter only numbers OR "0" if not applicable.

 | Test | Result |
 |--|--|